 The interior surface of a partially vented structure subject to confined explosion may conservatively be designed for the peak gas overpressure, pg, which needs to be applied statically.

 This peak gas overpressure is obtained from the chart in Fig. 15.
 The use of charts requires following condition to be satisfied:

-0 ≤ A /Vf 2/3 ≤ 0.022, where
+0 ≤ A /Vf 2/3 ≤ 0.022

+where

-A is the structure’s total vent area and VfVfVf is the free volume which shall be calculated as the total volume excluding the volume of all interior equipment and structural elements.
+A = structure’s total vent area; and

+VfVf = free volume which shall be calculated as the total volume excluding the volume of all interior equipment and structural elements.